automationbroker/apb/docs/developers.md

 ## Directory Structure

-The following shows an example directory structure of a Service Bundle.
+The following shows an example directory structure of a APB.
 ```bash
 example-apb/
 ├── Dockerfile